Hand Painted Kitchen FAQs | Kitchen Repainting Questions

 Can you paint previously painted kitchens?

 Yes.
 Previously painted kitchens are very common.
-We assess the existing finish and carry out the appropriate preparation before repainting, so the new finish bonds correctly.
+We assess the existing finish and carry out the appropriate preparation before repainting, so the new finish bonds correctly and performs as intended.

 Can you refit my existing handles, or supply new ones?

 Yes — we can refit your existing handles and hinges, or supply and fit new hardware where required.
-We can also advise on options that suit the style of your kitchen.
+We can also advise on handle styles and finishes that suit the design and colour of your kitchen.

 What is the typical timescale?